-Institutional Member: $(US) 100.00
+2.4—The membership fee shall be: Institutional Member: $(US) 100.00

-3. Powers And Responsibilities Of Office Holders
+3. Powers and Responsibilities of Office Holders

-The Treasurer is responsible for maintaining the Association’s financial records and for making payments with the authorization of the President of the Association.
-The Treasurer prepares an annual financial report on behalf of the Executive Committee and recommends the subscription fee schedule to each Biennial Business Meeting.
+The Treasurer is responsible for establishing and maintaining a bank account for the Association and negotiating with the immediate‐past Treasurer for the transfer of the Association’s funds and financial records.The Treasurer is responsible for maintaining the Association’s financial records; making payments with the authorisation of the President; and sending annual membership invoices and receipts for payment.
+The Treasurer prepares an annual financial report on behalf of the Executive Committee and presents this at the General Meeting.

 Initially, the Secretariat shall be in the National Assembly Library, Republic of Korea.

-4. Roll Of Members
+4. Roll of Members

-5. Nominations For The Executive Committee
+5. Nominations for the Executive Committee

-6. Voting By Proxy
+6. Voting by Proxy

-7.1—Standing Committees and other subordinate bodies shall operate under terms of reference approved by the Association at a General Meeting.
+7.1—Special Committees and other subordinate bodies shall operate under terms of reference approved by the Association at a General Meeting.

-7.4—Standing Committees and other subordinate bodies shall be required to report to the President and the Association upon the completion of particular tasks, or annually, in relation to on‐going activities.
+7.4—Special Committees and other subordinate bodies shall be required to report to the President and the Association upon the completion of particular tasks, or annually, in relation to on‐going activities.

-Accepted in principle, 10 May 1990, Seoul, Republic of Korea.
+Adopted on 10 May 1990, Seoul, Republic of Korea.